 We respect the fundamental rights of all people to live and work in environments that foster ingenuity, accord and vitality.

 Delivered through our assets, we’re partnering with our communities to create tangible and valued ESG outcomes.
-To find out more about some of the community initiatives which have been delivered in FY19, visit the case studies section of this report.
+To find out more about some of the community initiatives we've delivered, visit the Case Studies section of this report.

 We are evolving shopping centres into culturally relevant, ever-evolving community hubs.
 The core objective of this strategy is to create places that evoke a town centre feel and encourage meaningful experiences that meet diverse needs, both now and in the years to come.